Move 3 matches to make 2 squares matchstick puzzle 1

 Just rotate the first solution figure by 90 degrees clockwise and you will get the second solution.
 These two are equivalent.
-Unique solution is only one.

 If you form your own matchstick puzzle and solve it exhaustively using all methods you know and can create, it will be a richly rewarding experience as well as interesting pastime.

 Do you want to know how to solve difficult problems easily without wasting time on random attempts?

 Our new ebook on puzzle solutions by innovative methods will show you just that.

 Puzzles for Adults: 50 Brain Teasers with Step-by-Step Solutions: Boost Your Power of Problem Solving

 You will enjoy solving its 50 challenging brain teasers and at the same time boost your power of problem solving from the innovative step by step solutions rich with new ideas.

 The general problem solving techniques are collected first time in a separate chapter.

 It's not just solving puzzles.
 It is also learning innovative problem solving techniques that will change the way you try to solve ANY problem.